browserengineering/book/book/browsersandweb.md

 improve rather than abaondon and replace.

 [^forced-negative]: I don't intend the negative connotation.
-It’s because browsers are dynamic important that we browser developers can afford an iterative & continuous process of improvement.
+It’s because browsers are so important that we browser developers can afford an iterative & continuous process of improvement.

 It’s not just urgency though---understanding the cumulative answers to these